polytope-labs/ismp/README.md

 # Interoperable State Machine Protocol

-This repo hosts the specification for the interoperable state machine protocol.
+This repo hosts the specification for the Interoperable State Machine Protocol.

 ## License